-- (b) If filed by the state, the request must include: - (i) declaration with the basis for the request; - (ii) The position of opposing party on the postponement; and - (iii) If stipulated, a statement whether the AMIP's attorney stipulates to the AMIP remaining in the current placement during the period of postponement.
+- (ii) The position of opposing party on the postponement; and - (iii) A stipulation that the AMIP will remain in their current placement during the period of postponement. - (b) If filed by the state, the request must include: - (i) A declaration with the basis for the request; - (ii) The position of opposing party on the postponement; and - (iii) If stipulated, a statement whether the AMIP's attorney stipulates to the AMIP remaining in the current placement during the period of postponement.